baotramduong/Portfolio_Project_Ternary_Classification_Tanzanian_Water_Crisis/README.md

 2. Try more parameters tuning with more and wider range of options
 3. Work to reduce overfit while maintaining and/or improving accuracy score

+## Reference
+DrivenData. (n.d.).
+Pump it Up: Data Mining the Water Table.
+Retrieved from https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/
+Jiménez, A., & Pérez-Foguet, A. (2011).
+The relationship between technology and functionality of rural water points: evidence from Tanzania.
+Water science and technology : a journal of the International Association on Water Pollution Research, 63(5), 948–955. https://doi.org/10.2166/wst.2011.274

+Lemmens, R., Lungo, J., Georgiadou, Y., & Verplanke, J. (2017).
+Monitoring Rural Water Points in Tanzania with Mobile Phones: The Evolution of the SEMA App.
+ISPRS International Journal of Geo-Information, 6(10), 316. doi:10.3390/ijgi6100316

+Mithrakumar, M. (2019, November 12).
+How to tune a decision tree?
+Retrieved March 29, 2021, from https://towardsdatascience.com/how-to-tune-a-decision-tree-f03721801680

+Nelson, D. (n.d.).
+Gradient boosting classifiers in Python with scikit-learn.
+Retrieved March 23, 2021, from https://stackabuse.com/gradient-boosting-classifiers-in-python-with-scikit-learn/

+Shore, R. (n.d.).
+Water In Crisis — Spotlight Tanzania.
+The Water Project.
+Retrieved February 28, 2021, from https://thewaterproject.org/water-crisis/water-in-crisis-tanzania

+The Water Project. (n.d.).
+Facts and Statistics about Water and Its Effects.
+The Water Project.
+Retrieved February 28, 2021, from https://thewaterproject.org/water-scarcity/water_stats water.org. (n.d.).
+Tanzania’s Water Crisis — Tanzania’s Water In 2020.
+Water.Org.
+Retrieved February 28, 2021, from https://water.org/our-impact/where-we-work/tanzania/